sreejeet/garagesale/README.md

 # Production ready RESTful API service.

 Garagesale is a production ready RESTful API service running on docker.
 It is build without any framework to keep the service as light as possible.
+The final product should resemble [The Ultimate Service](https://github.com/ardanlabs/service)

 This is a product of my work while training for Go based web services.
 The open source [training material](https://github.com/ardanlabs/service-training) is provided by [Ardan Labs](http://www.ardanlabs.com/).